yaqwsx/presentations/paradise_autumn_2016/pres.md

 **Interprocedural translation**

 - similar to simple translation
-- summary rules (effect of a procedure)
+    - encode reachability of a single error location
+- summary rule for each function call
+- cannot "jump" to error location from multiple locations
-- need to propagate errors back to `main`
+- need to propagate errors back
-    - 2 extra flag arguments for each function/summary rule
+    - 2 extra flag parameters for summary rules
     - flag 1 if error occurred before call
     - flag 2 if error occurred in the call
+    - propagate error back to main

 ## Interprocedural Translation